dotstar/amazon-s3-security-settings-and-controls/README.md

 # **Amazon S3 Security Settings and Controls**

-© 2019 Amazon Web Services, Inc. and its affiliates.
+© 2020 Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.

 ---
 ## Workshop Summary

-This lab is a fork of the S3 Security lab created by Mike Burbey (https://github.com/aws-samples/amazon-s3-security-settings-and-controls)  The changes in this version are mostly around documenting how to run this with the AWS Event Engine.
+This lab is a fork of the S3 Security lab created by Mike Burbey (https://github.com/aws-samples/amazon-s3-security-settings-and-controls ).
+It has been edited for time.
+The student may wish to review that lab for additional security settings and controls.

-In this workshop you will use IAM, S3 Bucket Policies, S3 Block Public Access and AWS Config to demonstrate multiple strategies for securing a S3 Bucket.
+This workshop will focus on several areas of the [AWS Security Best Practices for S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/security-best-practices.html), including:

+1. Block Public Access
+2. Require HTTPS
+3. Enable Versioning
+4. Using VPC endpoints and S3 Bucket policies

+5. We will also explore using S3 bucket policies to share specific content with another AWS account.

 ### Requirements